 Insulated home keeps home warmer in winter.
 Keeps the heat out during the summer.

 A leaky faucet at one drop per second can waste 2,700 gallons of water in 12 months.
 A leaky toilet can waste 7,200 gallons in a year.
-Fixing leaky faucets and toilets conserves water and reduces water bills.
+Fixing leaky faucets and toilets conserve water and reduce water bills.

 Remember to recycle.